 Building a client base

-- Using social media: With ~500mn individual registered on LinkedIn, and assuming almost 40% people check it every day, LinkedIn is an imperative tool for anyone doing business-to-business (B2B) trading.
+- Using social media: With ~756mn individuals registered on LinkedIn, and assuming almost 40% people check it every day, LinkedIn is an imperative tool for anyone doing business-to-business (B2B) trading.
 However, if an individual wishes to expand its footprint and get the most out of LinkedIn, he/she must frequently share content and build their network.
 Not only will a dynamic LinkedIn page give a consultant more contact for customers, but it will also establish their trustworthiness and acceptability.
-If there is a customer who is content with the service provided, ask them for a review of the service and also to share the review with their network.
-Commendations on LinkedIn can additionally project high-points on a consultant’s expertise; linking with prior business acquaintances to recommend each other can boost the profile’s reliability as well.
-Groups on LinkedIn is one more way to associate with new customers.
+If there is a customer who is happy with the service provided, ask them for a review of the service and share the review with their network.
+Recommendations on LinkedIn can additionally project high points on a consultant’s expertise.
+Linking with prior business acquaintances to recommend each other can boost the profile’s reliability as well.
+Groups on LinkedIn are one more way to associate with new customers.
 Advertising on LinkedIn is one more effective way of building the customer network.
 LinkedIn advertisements are comparatively inexpensive and skilfully targeted, allowing an individual to share appropriate content with people who fall outside the network.